IceMints/Python/Data science/README.md

   Drop columns that would not be used or NAN

 4) Data visualization
-  CLoropleth map
-  Bar-Chart
+  Cloropleth map,
+  Bar-Chart,
-  Boxplot with overlay Swarmplot
+  Boxplot with overlay Swarmplot,
-  Swarmplot
-  Boxplot
+  Swarmplot,
+  Boxplot,
-  Pearson Correlation Coefficient
+  Pearson Correlation Coefficient,
-  Pivot Tables
+  Pivot Tables,
-  Subplots with Kernal Density Estimate (KDE)
+  Subplots with Kernal Density Estimate (KDE), Distplot,
-  Distplot
-  Lmplot
+  Lmplot,
   joinplot with Pearson R value